 (i).
 Signs: Signs should be scaled and oriented to the pedestrian environment.
-For example, wall signs should be located in a sign band on the facade, a horizontal section that divides the storefront windows from the upper façade.
+For example, wall signs should be located in a sign band on the façade, a horizontal section that divides the storefront windows from the upper façade.
 They should be located so as to avoid obscuring or covering façade features, including windows, doors, storefronts, building entrances, cornices, and columns.
-Welldesigned projecting signs and window signs are also appropriate.
+Well-designed projecting signs and window signs are also appropriate.
 Monument signs, as defined in §140-98 are preferred to other types of Freestanding Signs.
 Pole Signs as defined in §140-98 are prohibited.

-in a way that complements the architecture creates a more aesthetically pleasing affect.
-Sign bands that accommodate all sings for a building work best the architectural patterns of fenestration and facade design appear visually discordant.
+Recommended Practice: By placing signage on buildings in a way that complements the architecture creates a more aesthetically pleasing affect.
+Sign bands that accommodate all sings for a building work best.

+Practice to Avoid: Signs on buildings that interfere with the architectural patterns of fenestration and facade design appear visually discordant.